How to be a clinical pharmacist

 Career development

-Clinical Pharmacist give expert advice on the use and supply of medication.
-They can work in a range of clinical settings such as community pharmacies, general practices and in hospitals.
-There are also opportunities to work in pharmaceutical companies, research and teaching.
-You could work in the army, airforce or navy and there are lots of management roles too.
-You can work anywhere in the world.
+Clinical pharmacists provide expert advice on medication use and supply, working in various clinical settings including community pharmacies, general practices, and hospitals. 🩺💊 They also have opportunities in pharmaceutical companies, research, and teaching. 📚🔬 There are many avenues for career growth and professional development. 🌟💼 You could work in the army, airforce or navy and there are lots of management roles too.
+You can work anywhere in the world!

 A day in the life of a clinical pharmacist